 1. Preheat oven to 160°C. Grease oven trays; line with baking paper.

 2. Combine oats, sifted flour, sugar and coconut in a large bowl.
-Place butter, syrup (spray the measuring spoon with cooking-oil so all the syrup comes away) and the water in a small saucepan; stir over low heat until smooth.
+Place butter, syrup (spray the measuring spoon with cooking oil so all the syrup comes away) and the water in a small saucepan; stir over low heat until smooth.
 Stir in soda, then stir into dry ingredients.

-3. Roll level tablespoons of mixture into balls; place 5cm (2-inches) apart on trays, flatten slightly.
+3. Roll level tablespoons of mixture into balls; place 5cm (2 inches) apart on trays, flatten slightly.
 Bake for 20 minutes or until golden; cool on trays.

 Tips

-ANZAC biscuits must feel soft to touch, even when they're done; they will become firmer on cooling.
+ANZAC biscuits must feel soft to the touch, even when done; they will become firmer on cooling.
 If you like the biscuits soft, decrease the oven temperature and/or the baking time; experiment with a few biscuits until you achieve the texture you like best.
 Make a note on the recipe of the time and oven temperature that the biscuits were baked.

 Recipe and image by The Australian Women's Weekly.